Racketship01/Vue-Masterclass/README.md

 - Adding Annotation Type for JobFilterSidebarCheckboxGroup Component

-  - onvert the script tag into `lang="ts"` and import defineComponent method in vue and invoke at the config object
+  - convert the script tag into `lang="ts"` and import defineComponent method in vue and invoke at the config object
   - ![](./images/jobFIlterSidebarCheckboxGroupTypes.png.png)
   - ![](./images/jobFIlterSidebarCheckboxGroupTypes1.png.png)
   - ![](./images/jobFIlterSidebarCheckboxGroupTypes2.png.png)